lucienxixi/Core-Java-Basic/Homework/day3_Java_keywords.md

 - strictfp: A Java keyword is used to restrict the precision and rounding of floating-point calculations to ensure portability
 - transient: Specifies that a variable is not part of an object’s persistent state
 - volatile: This indicates that a variable may change asynchronously
+- default: after java8, interface is allowed to have the method that is implemented

 ### exception handling
 - try: Starts a block of code that will be tested for exceptions